papatangosierra/serifu/README.md

 Even though `Kaz` isn't specified in the second and third lines, Serifu will assume he's the Source for those lines.

-You can also specify a Style without specifying a Source:
+You can also specify a Style without specifying a Source.
+In this case, the Source will be assumed from the previously named Source.

     Archangelo: All the right people liked it, homie.
     /Big: And they're gonna love our kick-ass manga.